Saved By The Whale: Dutch Train Runs Off Elevated Tracks, Is Caught By Statue's Tail

 The sculpture at the end of the tracks was given a prescient name: "Saved by the Whale's Tail," according to France 24.
 It was built in 2002, installed at the De Akkers station in Spijkenisse, a city just outside Rotterdam.

 It's unclear why the train didn't stop.
-The partial derailment is under investigation and the train driver was the only person on board, according to The Associated Press.
+The partial derailment is under investigation, and the train driver was the only person on board, according to The Associated Press.

 The driver was questioned by police and sent home, the local emergency service said Monday afternoon.

 The train will spend the night on the whale's tail.
-On Tuesday morning, workers will attempt to lift the train to safety by using slings, local authorities say.
+On Tuesday morning, workers will attempt to lift the train to safety by using slings, local authorities said.

 "It's like the scene of a Hollywood movie," said Ruud Natrop, a spokesman for safety in the Rotterdam-Rijnmond area, according to The New York Times.
 "Thank God the tail was there."